open-mmlab/mmtracking/docs/tutorials/customize_runtime.md

 #### Modify default runtime hooks

-There are some common hooks that are not registerd through `custom_hooks`, they are
+There are some common hooks that are not registered through `custom_hooks`, they are

 - log_config
 - checkpoint_config